First PREMIER Bank is based in Sioux Falls, S.D. As one of the strongest capitalized banks in the country, they proudly operate with no debt.

 Additionally, “All of our products are priced based on the risk associated with offering the product to these individuals, many who find themselves at the lower end of the credit scale.”

-As a national market leader, First PREMIER Bank focuses on individuals who have less than perfect credit but are actually still creditworthy.
+As a national market leader, First PREMIER Bank focuses on individuals who have less-than-perfect credit, but who are actually still creditworthy.
 Paying your minimum payment on time each month and keeping your balance low relative to your limit will provide your credit report with positive marks on a monthly basis.

 Editorial Note: Opinions expressed here are author's alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.